 If you’re looking for a small, attractive medieval town that’s not too far from Lisbon, try Óbidos.
 Most people go there as part of a day trip but I also enjoy the peaceful experience of staying overnight.
-As well as the various things to see and do in Óbidos itself, including tasting the lovely ginjinha de Obidos, there are other attractions in this part of the Silver Coast, including the gorgeous beaches at Foz do Arelho lagoon, so you could consider using it as a base for a longer stay if you have a car.
+As well as the various things to do in Óbidos itself, including tasting the lovely ginjinha de Obidos, there are other attractions in this part of the Silver Coast, including the gorgeous beaches at Foz do Arelho lagoon, so you could consider using it as a base for a longer stay if you have a car.

 One of the greatest pleasures of visiting Óbidos is wandering around its cobbled lanes, especially away from the main thoroughfare that is Rua Direita.
 Venture along any lane to find tiny whitewashed cottages trimmed with blue and yellow paint, often with low arched doorways or stone ledges and steps that have been there for centuries.
 Some have been here since the Moorish occupation which ended in the 12th century.